szczyglis-dev/ultimate-chain-parser/README.md

 # Extending Chain Parser

-The concept is based on fully modularity and extending the package with its own parsers and features.
+The concept is based on full modularity, allowing you to extend the package with your own parsers and features.
-Each element can be adapted to your needs and to solve your problems.
+Each element can be adapted to meet your needs and solve your specific problems.

 ## Configuration providers